 Skipper – Gavin Taylor

-Gavin comes from a naval family, and has been working in Sail Training for the past decade.
-He was the skipper of the classic racing yawl Duet, who he took through the famous Fastnet race, until he came to skipper Excelsior in 2014.
-Gavin is a Yachtmaster Instructor and can help those working towards RYA qualifications.
-He has a certificate in Coastal Leadership and is passionate about environmental sustainability and connecting people to their natural surroundings.
+Formerly the Skipper of classic racing yawl Duet, who he took through the famous Fast-net race, Gavin came to Skipper Excelsior in 2014.
+Gavin is a Yacht master Instructor and can help those working towards RYA qualifications.
+With certificates in Coastal Leadership and foraging, along with many others, he is passionate about environmental sustainability and connecting people to their natural surroundings.
+He is also passionate about the history and culture of our Maritime Heritage and the preservation of the traditional skills involved.

 Boatswain – Vincent Vigo-di-Gallidoro